-- The author has been developing ocean and sea ice models to explore aquaplanet climates, and couping these model to atmosphere model. - Some fundamental features of ocean general circulation on an aquaplanet and the effects of sub-grid scale parameterization are investigated with the ocean model. - In the near future future, we plan to examine solar constant dependence of aquaplanet climates in our developing coupled model.
+- Some of planetary atmospheric scientists have been performing numerical experiments of aquaplanet climates to consider the role of atmosphere and ocean circulation on determining planetary climates. - The author has been developing ocean and sea ice models, and couping these models to atmosphere model in order to explore aquaplanet climates.
+With the coupling model, we plan to examine solar constant dependence of the climates. - Some fundamental features of ocean general circulation on an aquaplanet and the effects of sub-grid scale parameterization are investigated with the ocean model.

-Figure1: Schematic of (left) present Earth, and (right) aquaplanet
+• Previous studies of aquaplanet climates Figure1: Schematic of (left) present Earth, and (right) aquaplanet